 All regular way purchases and sales of other financial assets and liabilities are recognised on the settlement date, i.e. the date on which the asset or liability is received from or delivered to the counterparty.

-f) Financial instruments (continued)
+- 3 SIGNIFICANT ACCOUNTING POLICIES (continued) - f) Financial instruments (continued)